 Banks are required to disclose information on their concentration of lending – ie their large-value loans to customers.
-Each bank is required to disclose the number of customers to which the banking group has lent money where the value of the loan equals or exceeds 10% of the banking group's equity (ie the group's shareholders' funds).
-This information must be disclosed in 5 percent bands relative to the banking group's equity.
+Each bank is required to disclose the number of customers to which the banking group has lent money where the value of the loan equals or exceeds 10% of the banking group's Common Equity Tier 1 (CET1) capital.
+This information must be disclosed in 5 percent bands relative to CET1 capital.

 This information must be disclosed on the basis both of the position at the balance date, and of the peak amount of loans to customers over the most recent financial quarter.
 Information based on the peak lending to customers is important, given that a bank's lending to a customer can vary over time.

-As well as large value loans to customers, a bank is also required to disclose the number of large credit exposure concentrations it has to other banks, if any of those banks fall in the lower credit rating categories (BBB+ and below).
+As well as large value loans to customers, a bank is also required to disclose the number of large credit exposure concentrations it has to other banks.

 Why is exposure concentration important?
 This information provides a measure of how well diversified a banking group's lending is.
 It indicates whether a banking group lends a large proportion of its money to a small number of customers or spreads its lending risk over a large number of customers.